gk1-9-9/Kanvas/README.md

-# Nest
+# Kanvas
- Nest is an AI-powered project management platform that enhances team collaboration and productivity.
+Kanvas is an AI-powered project management platform that enhances team collaboration and productivity.